jrmuizel/rr-dataflow/README.md

 ```

 Running a backtrace we see that this goes back to a call to WebGLContext::Clear.
 This is the actual clear call that triggers the code
 that eventually sets the pixel to the value that we see when we call glReadPixels.
+At this point we've travelled through the entire pipeline, and we've done it
+with minimal effort through the magic of [rr](https://github.com/mozilla/rr).